n3rd/SymbolSource.Community/README.md

 ### Installing

+* Install [Debugging Tools for Windows](https://msdn.microsoft.com/en-us/windows/hardware/hh852365) and note the installation path.
+* Fix &lt;appSettings&gt; in Web.config to point to your installation of Debugging Tools for Windows.

 You can read more about Server.Basic in these blog posts, which also include instructions on how to set it up:

  * [Setting up your own SymbolSource Server: step-by-ste](http://xavierdecoster.azurewebsites.net/setting-up-your-own-symbolsource-server-step-by-step) by [Xavier Decoster](http://twitter.com/xavierdecoster),